-The City’s current outstanding debt is comprised of general obligation (GO) bonds, certificates of obligation (CO) debt, limited tax notes, utility revenue bonds, sales tax, venue tax and hotel occupancy tax revenue bonds, and leases.
+The City’s current outstanding debt is comprised of general obligation (GO) bonds, certificates of obligation (CO) debt, limited tax notes, utility revenue bonds, sales tax revenue bonds, venue tax and hotel occupancy tax revenue bonds, and other notes payable.

 General Obligation Bonds: are debt instruments issued by State and local governments as a source of funds for the acquisition and construction of major capital equipment, infrastructure, and facilities.
 They are backed by the full faith and credit of the issuer, including the power to tax its citizens.
 GO bonds must be approved by the voters and the City is required to compute at the time other taxes are levied, the rate of tax required to provide a fund to pay interest and principal at maturity.

 In April 2021, Standard & Poor’s affirmed the City’s AAA rating for its Obligation bonds; this is the highest credit rating possible.
 The bonds are rated Aa1 by Moody’s.

 Certificates of Obligations: are generally short-term in nature.
 They are backed by taxes, fee revenues, or a combination of the two and do not require a vote by the citizens.

 Limited Tax Notes: were issued to purchase City vehicles.
 They are generally short-term in nature and will be repaid from ad valorem taxes.
 They do not require a vote by the citizens.

 Utility Revenue Bonds: are issued to fund capital projects for the water, sewer, and drainage systems and related facilities.
 They are repaid with utility revenues.